evan1026/blink1-lib/README.md

 target_link_libraries(${EXECUTABLE_NAME} ${BLINK1_LIB_LIBRARIES})
 target_link_libraries(${TEST_EXECUTABLE_NAME} ${BLINK1_LIB_TESTING_LIBRARIES})
 ```

+By default, when this library is built as a subdirectory, it will build static libraries.
+This behavior can be changed by setting the `BLINK1_LIB_BUILD_SHARED` option.

 ## Testing Library
 In addition to providing a wrapper around the blink1-tool library, this project